dmsosa/microservices/README.md

 ---

+You can run the project in your local machine with an in-memory H2 database or PostgreSQL,

-For development, an in-memory H2 database is used, for production, PostgreSQL is used
+By default,  an in-memory H2 database is used for development profile, and  PostgreSQL is used for production

 ## Run the project on your PC